Zairi-Maissene/react-movie-app/README.md

 ## Features

 - Search for movies by title
+- Paginated search results through a large collection of movies
 - View detailed information about movies, including title, year, genre, director, actors, plot, ratings, and more
 - Responsive design